 Small Firm Exchange

-The Small Firm Exchange roundtable seeks to advance the mutual interests of architects practicing in small firms.
+The Small Firm Exchange seeks to advance the mutual interests of architects practicing in small firms.
 The group advocates for them within the AIA and outside organizations, promotes leadership development and supports chapter roundtables and other small firm networks.

 Young Architects Forum